 Sakura came to a halt on the following branch, Juugo landed beside her not a moment later.
 Together the pair looked to the scene of a definite skirmish.
 Blade marks marred the trunks of the trees, and several branches were broken and cracked.
 Dark splotches were everywhere, and had the all-too familiar coppery scent of blood permeated the air.
 Though it seemed a bit off.
 She jumped down onto the forest floor, cautiously reaching out to dip her finger on the liquid that coated a patch of grass.

 Definitely not blood; the substance was too runny, almost like oil.
 It also gave off a barely traceable scent—one that she was familiar with.

 Sakura's heart immediately jumped to her throat, and she could feel her heart beating relentlessly in her ears.
 Could it be?
 She briefly wondered, before she quickly set off without bothering to wait for Juugo.
-Ignoring the older man's cries of confusion, the kunoichi followed the random spatters of the dark liquid and the broken branches.
-If her guess was right, she'd need to intersect Sasuke before he came across him.
+Ignoring the older man's cries of confusion, the kunoichi followed the random spatters of dark liquid and the broken branches.
+If her guess was right, she'd need to intercept Sasuke before he came across him.

 She had to reach them before they killed each other.

 It hadn't taken Sasuke and Suigetsu long to catch up to whoever set off the sensor.
 In fact, they made contact with the masked nin just minutes into the pursuit and it didn't take Sasuke long to realize that Suigetsu's deduction had been right.
 A wave of excitement had washed over him at the sight of the ANBU mask the Root wore.
 He was so close; so close to revenge he could taste it.
 All he needed now was to get his hands on him.
 All he needed was to get him to talk, one way or another, and get to Danzou.